bgrando24/EMBRACE/docs/env_vars.md

 # Environment Variables

-Two `.env` files ship with the project: one at the repository root for the Python services, and another under `scripts/mysql/` that configures the optional IMDB MySQL stack.
+Two `.env` files are required: one at the repository root for the Python services, and another under `scripts/mysql/` that configures the optional IMDB MySQL stack.
 Use the examples as a baseline and fill in the values that match your deployment.

 ## Root `.env`